Deep Learning Closure of the Navier-Stokes Equations for Transition-Continuum Flows: Continuum Equations and Closure Models

 \subsection{Damped Newton Method}

 Fully converging the forward solution is necessary to ensure well-posedness of the embedded optimization problem.
-This is achieved using a damped Newton method, which is able to converge the solution to near machine precision.
-By comparison, pseudo-time-stepping methods require taking prohibitively large numbers of steps to achieve comparable convergence.
+This is achieved using a damped Newton method, which is able to converge the solution to near machine precision (using 64-bit floating-point precision).
+By comparison, pseudo-time-stepping methods require taking prohibitively many steps to achieve comparable convergence.
 For the present shock cases with moderately high Mach numbers (e.g., $M=5$) converging the relative loss to $O(10^{-2})$ requires approximately 1200 pseudo-time iterations but only approximately 20 damped Newton iterations.
-Even with the higher cost of the Newton solver, the lower number of iterations reduces the training time by approximately a factor of 10.
+Even with the higher cost of the Newton solver, the lower number of iterations reduces the training time by approximately a factor of ten.